Gene Mauch: Montreal Expos

 Mauch (left) managing the Montreal Expos in July 1969 at Shea Stadium, New York.

 In 1969, Mauch became the inaugural manager of the Montreal Expos.
 In their first season, the team went 52–110.
 It was his second and last season managing a team with over 100 losses, while finishing in last place in the NL East.
 While the team finished in last the following year, they went 73–89, a 21-game improvement.
 Over the next five seasons, the Expos did not finish in last place, managing to win 70 games or more each season, though their best finish was 4th in 1973 and 1974, finishing 3 1/2 behind the New York Mets in the former and 8 1/2 behind the Pittsburgh Pirates in the latter.
 On April 23, 1974, the Expos beat the San Francisco Giants to win Mauch's 1,000th game as a manager.
 The Expos won 79 games in both years, though they did not finish above .500.
 After the team finished 75–87 in 1975, Mauch was fired by the Expos.

 Minnesota Twins

 In 1976, Minnesota Twins owner Calvin Griffith hired Mauch to manage his team, which had Rod Carew at the time.
 He guided the Twins to an 85–77 that year, good enough for third place in the American League West, five games behind the Kansas City Royals.
-Despite having just one win less the following season, the Twins finished fourth, this time 17 1/2 games behind the Royals.
+Despite having just one win fewer the following season, the Twins finished fourth, this time 17 1/2 games behind the Royals.
 The team plummeted to a 73–89 record in 1978, though they went 82–80 the following year, finishing fourth in both years.
 Mauch resigned during the following season, with the team at 54–71 (the team would finish at 77–84).